 Use the dashboard

 When you first sign in to EDA, you can use the dashboard to observe project usage across your FSx for ONTAP file systems and volumes.
 The dashboard includes several default filters that you can use to customize the information displayed.
-Additionally, you can create and apply your own AWS tags to organize and filter the data according to your specific business requirements.
+Additionally, you can create up to five custom filters based on your AWS tags, with options for single or multi-selection, to organize and filter the data according to your specific business requirements.

 The CloudWatch metrics collected include: